Rolando Cruz case: First appeal

-Further appeals and exoneration
+Further appeals and release

 Cruz appealed again in December 1992, and his second conviction was again upheld by the Illinois Supreme Court.
 Assistant State's Attorney General Mary Brigid Kenney, who was assigned to defend against Cruz's appeal, sent a memo to Illinois Attorney General Roland Burris identifying her concern about numerous errors in the investigation and trial in Cruz's initial conviction, including "perjured testimony" and "fraudulent investigations by local officials".
 Burris disputed Kenney's contentions, claiming he could not hold his judgement higher than the jury and that it was his job to uphold a jury's decision.
 Kenney resigned in protest, claiming, "I was being asked to help execute an innocent man".

 In 1994 Cruz's conviction was overturned on appeal.
 The county chose to retry the case again.
 During the third trial, a sheriff's lieutenant who had testified regarding Cruz's "vision" at the first trial recanted his previous testimony.
 He admitted to having testified under oath and said that Cruz had not made the statement.
 He also said that DNA tests had excluded Cruz and his co-defendant, Alejandro Hernandez, as the contributors of the semen found at the crime scene.
 The DNA implicated Brian Dugan, who had already confessed to the crime in 1985.

 On November 3, 1995, a DuPage County judge acquitted Cruz on the basis of the recanted testimony, the DNA evidence, and the lack of any substantiated evidence against the defendant.
 In December 1995, the charges against Hernandez, who had been serving time in prison, were dismissed by the State's Attorney.